nitromacchiato/kickback/README.md

 * Assign a school to a users profile

 ### Intergration with Spotify API to
-* Access your playlist information
+* Access user playlist information
 * Unfollow/Follow users
-* Add/Remove Playlist from your library
+* Add/Remove Playlist from user library
 * Play/Pause Tracks

-### Discover universities and music culture
+### Discover universities
 * Acceess to a growing network of schools
-* Find verified users that are apart of that university
+* Find verified users that are apart of different university
-* See what playlist are trending at each university
+* See what playlist are trending at each university and region

 ### Ranking
 * See what playlist are top in each region
+* See what playlist are trending at your school
-* Only ranks application that are trending within the application
+* Only aplpications that are trending in kickback are ranked

 ### Secure
 *  Use [NextAuth](https://github.com/nextauthjs/next-auth/blob/main/README.md) to provide passwordless login and extra security
-*  Protected API routes
+*  Protected API routes using [NextAuth](https://github.com/nextauthjs/next-auth/blob/main/README.md) session and .env screat key
-*  Using Spotify API token for each request
+*  All request to Spotify are protected with oAuth